Slain Nevada woman's brother seeks a positive from her death

 Caption

-Items are left at a makeshift memorial Friday, April 8, 2022, along the main street in Fernley, Nev., in remembrance of 18-year-old Naomi Irion, who authorities say was kidnapped last month and killed.
-A judge on Friday ordered Troy Driver to remain jailed without bail on charges accusing him of killing and kidnapping Irion from a Walmart parking lot in Fernley about 30 miles east of Reno.
-(AP Photo/Scott Sonner).
+Mementos are placed at a makeshift memorial along the main street in Fernley, Nev., on Friday, April 8, 2022, in remembrance of 18-year-old Naomi Irion, who authorities say was kidnapped last month and killed.
+A judge has ordered Troy Driver to remain jailed without bail on charges accusing him of killing Irion after kidnapping her from a Walmart parking lot in Fernley, about 30 miles east of Reno.
+(AP Photo/Scott Sonner)

 Credit: Scott Sonner